kaidenshaw/OOPportfolio/WeeklyExercises/1GettingStarted/Getting Started.md

 If you complete the exercises above, answer the following questions.

 a.
 What is the latest version of the Java SDK that is available?
 JDK 23 /
 b.
 What is the difference between Java SE and Java ME?
-Java SE (Standard Edition) is a platform for building general-purpose desktop and server applications, while Java ME (Micro Edition) is designed for developing applications on resource-constrained devices like mobile phones and embedded systems./
+Java SE (Standard Edition) is a platform for building general-purpose desktop and server applications, while Java ME (Micro Edition) is designed for developing applications on resource-constrained devices like mobile phones and embedded systems. /
 c.
 Which operating system is Java available for?
-Java is available for various operating systems, including Windows, macOS, Linux, and Solaris./
+Java is available for various operating systems, including Windows, macOS, Linux, and Solaris. /
 d.
 What is the most popular IDE available for Java apart from Eclipse?
-IntelliJ IDEA is one of the most popular IDEs for Java,/
+IntelliJ IDEA is one of the most popular IDEs for Java /
 e.
 What is the main() function for in a Java program?
-The main() function in a Java program is the entry point where the program execution begins, and it serves as the starting method when the program is run./
+The main() function in a Java program is the entry point where the program execution begins, and it serves as the starting method when the program is run. /